Benedikttk/ppmnm/README.md

 Using the AkimaSpline: See [main.cs](https://github.com/Benedikttk/ppmnm/blob/main/Eksamen/main.cs).

  In the provided code, the Create method is responsible for creating an instance of the AkimaSpline object.
 To create this instance, you must pass in the x-array and y-array of values you want to use for the Akima spline interpolation.

  Once you have created the AkimaSpline object, you can use its Evaluate method to calculate interpolated values at specific points.

+B) 3 points.
+For the 3 extra points, I have granted them for making it read arbitrary randomized data of reasonable size and sort the points z in an increasing manner.

 # ppnm